Dogs in History

 Anubis Was Real: The Dogs Behind Egypt’s Most Famous God

-In 1935, archaeologist George Reisner pulled a limestone tablet from the rubble near the Great Pyramid and found the name of a dog a pharaoh had buried with royal honors 4,300 years earlier — a name that outlasted the pharaoh’s own.
+In 1935, archaeologist George Reisner pulled a limestone tablet from the rubble near the Great Pyramid and found the name of a dog a pharaoh had buried with royal honors 4,300 years earlier.

 Greyfriars Bobby: Edinburgh's Most Profitable Dog